fernanhid/dsp/statistics/3-1-actual_biased.md

 <b>Intuition </b>
-The unbiased distribution of the number of children under 18 in a household has a lower mean than the biased one since the households with zero children and ignored in the biased distributions.
+The unbiased distribution of the number of children under 18 in a household has a lower mean than the biased one since the households with zero children are ignored in the biased distributions.
 You can clearly see this in the graph, where household with no children make up most households in the unbiased distributions but none in the biased ones.